-I had for a long time wondered how this great relocation was accomplished until out of curiosity I visited the site and met men of history and religion to offer a free explanation.
-Same to you, you can unravel the mystery by landing at the site and finding out from the friendly wizards of history how the temples were dismantled, moved and reassembled into their exact original form.
+I had for a long time wondered how they accomplished this great relocation, until out of curiosity, I visited the site and met men of history and religion who offered a free explanation.
+Likewise, you can unravel the mystery by landing at the site and finding out from the friendly wizards of history how the temples were dismantled, moved, and reassembled into their exact original form.

-In fact, the new location is now more recreating as a result of the surrounding artificial mountain.
-Visit Abu Simbel and discover what the world has been hiding from your site for long.
+In fact, the new location is more reinventive as a result of the surrounding artificial mountains.
+Visit Abu Simbel and discover what the world has been hiding from view for years.

-Both Maasai Mara and Serengeti national parks in Kenya and Tanzania experience mass movements of wildebeests every year as a result of climatic change.
+Both the Maasai Mara and Serengeti National Parks in Kenya and Tanzania experience mass movements of wildebeests every year as a result of climatic change.

 Looking at the peaceful walk of these animals as they abandon their habitat to search for better ones, no other scene offers such a spectacular movement in Africa and beyond.

-And the great journey does not just involve wildebeests.
-Present are also antelopes and zebras taking part in this great migration that occurs annually.
+The great journey does not just involve wildebeests.
+On the contrary, antelopes and zebras also take part in this massive migration that occurs annually.

 Visit the Maasai Mara plains in Kenya and Serengeti in Tanzania for a first-hand observation anywhere between July and September and watch the animals as they traverse the region between the two neighboring East African countries.

-The great migration or the Kenyan safari is attributed to the search for greener pasture and water, having exploited them in the area of exit.
+The great migration or the Kenyan safari is attributed to the search for greener pasture and water, having exploited the areas they leave behind.

-Although many predators including crocodiles attack the animals on their journey, they finally manage to maneuver and reach their destination in high numbers of over 2 million.
+Although many predators, including crocodiles, attack the animals during their passage, they finally manage to maneuver and reach their destination in high numbers of over 2 million.

 Visiting the border of Kenya and Tanzania for this great adventure is safe and secure.
-Do not be worried of the complicated and seemingly dangerous scene.
+Do not be concerned about the complicated and seemingly dangerous scene.
 You will have friendly and welcoming tour guides to take you through the land and its vegetation.

-The DRC (Democratic Republic of Congo), Rwanda and Uganda, all share a fantastic scenery by name Virunga.
-These are volcanic mountains formed in a chain-like manner, radiating spectacular beauty and unique forest vegetation.
+The DRC (Democratic Republic of Congo), Rwanda, and Uganda, all share a fantastic scenery with the name Virunga.
+These are volcanic mountains formed in a chain-like design, radiating spectacular beauty and unique forest vegetation.

 It is the home to a highly endangered species of mountain gorilla with unique features uncommon to other species of gorilla.
-History and science have demonstrated several times that this extraordinary gorilla species has unique capabilities similar to man.
+History and science have demonstrated several times that this extraordinary variety of gorilla has exceptional capabilities similar to homo sapiens.

 One notable feature about them is their excellent trainable nature.

-One look at the mountain range characterized by eight significant peaks such as Karisimbii (the highest peak) will leave you craving for an extension of your vacation.
-Present are other major active volcanoes of Nyiragongo and Nyiragira mountains which requires utmost safety before visiting, lest a volcanic eruption disrupt your adventure.
+One look at the mountain range characterized by eight significant peaks such as Karisimbii (the highest peak), will leave you craving for an extension of your vacation.
+Present are other major active volcanoes of Nyiragongo and Nyiragira mountains which require the utmost safety before visiting, lest a volcanic eruption disrupt your adventure.

-Back to Egypt, the great Pyramids are perfectly recognizable immediately you land in Giza.
+Back to Egypt, the great Pyramids are perfectly recognizable the instant you land in Giza.

-Formerly built as tombs to preserve the dead bodies of dead Pharaohs, these Pyramids have turned into an exciting place for tourists and an excellent source of history.
-If you miss out exploration of more than 100 pyramids, you have no business visiting Egypt.
+Formerly built as tombs to preserve the dead bodies of Pharaohs, these Pyramids have turned into an exciting place for tourists and an excellent source of history.
+If you miss out exploring one or more of the 100 pyramids, you have no business visiting Egypt.

 One fantastic feature of these pyramids is the weight of the stone which was used to build them.
-You might find it a big fiction that the total number of stone blocks that constructed the great pyramid was 2.3 million with a total weight of 5.9 million tonnes.
-But that is the reality which you can only confirm by visiting the place.
+You might find it fictitious that the number of stone blocks which go to make up the great pyramid total 2.3 million with a total weight of 5.9 million tonnes, but this becomes a true fact when you visit the pyramids and learn all about them.

-These great pyramids were created for two distinct functions, one of them being decadent statements of ability and wealth and another one being a place of a dedication of power and judgment to the gods.
-Similarly, do not find it appalling that the pyramids’ residents were buried alongside their most treasured processions, including their animals and even slaves for company and assistance throughout their perceived journey afterlife in the world.
+These great pyramids were created for two distinct functions, one of them being decadent statements of ability and wealth and the other as a place of a dedication of power and judgment to the gods.
+Similarly, please do not find it appalling that the pyramids’ residents were buried alongside their most treasured possessions, including their animals and even slaves for company and assistance throughout their perceived journey in the afterlife .

-When you are in Cairo, move some kilometers southwards, and you will meet the history’s iconic statue, that is half-human and half-lion where you will also find the greatest of all tombs, where Pharaoh Khufu or Pharaoh Cheops was buried.
+When you are in Cairo, if you head several kilometers southwards, you will meet history’s iconic statue, that is half-human and half-lion where.
+You'll also discover the greatest of all tombs, where Pharaoh Khufu or Pharaoh Cheops was buried.

-Sossusvlei is one huge Namibia’s clay pan surrounded by giant red dunes portraying the symbol of Namibia.
+Sossusvlei is one huge Namibia’s clay pans surrounded by giant red dunes portraying the symbol of Namibia.

 It is situated at Naukluft Park, an arid and isolated part of Namibia.

-All of the attractions surrounding Sossusvlei are easily accessible as all, but the last 5 kilometers of the 65-kilometer drive to the vlei is tarred.
-Shuttles provide access to the final 5 kilometers, should you not have a 4×4 vehicle.
+All of the attractions surrounding Sossusvlei are easily accessible, but the last 5 kilometers of the 65-kilometer drive to the vlei has tarmac.
+Shuttles provide access to the final 5 kilometers, if you do not have a 4×4 vehicle.

-If you love to sit and watch nature as it beautifies itself, the island of Mauritius is your ultimate destination of your journey to the southern part of Africa.
-Its situated in the Indian Ocean, east of Madagascar.
+If you love to sit and watch nature as it beautifies itself, the island of Mauritius is the ultimate destination of your journey to the southern part of Africa.
+It's situated in the Indian Ocean, east of Madagascar.

-Though small in both size and population, Mauritius boasts as an undoubtedly attractive Indian Ocean island with awesomely welcoming and friendly inhabitants of different cultures.
-Its bordered by a white-sand coastline occasionally lapped by sapphire waters, giving the real meaning of adventurous life.
-Whether you are planning an extended stay in Africa or you are merely seeking a ton of pleasure with hospitable people and amazing cultures, you are advised to visit Mauritius and find out how coastal and inland life tastes.
-More you can find at the separate page about where to stay in Mauritius.
+Though small in both size and population, Mauritius boasts as an undoubtedly attractive Indian Ocean island with incredibly welcoming and friendly inhabitants of different cultures.
+Its bordered by a white-sand coastline occasionally lapped by sapphire waters, giving real meaning to the words 'adventurous life'.
+Whether you are planning an extended stay in Africa, or you are merely seeking a ton of pleasure with hospitable people and amazing cultures, you are advised to visit Mauritius and experience the pleasures of coastal and in-land life.
+There's more about where to stay in Mauritius on a separate page.

-On your trip to Mauritius, do not forget to stop at any of the island’s richly rewarding beaches for dolphin-watching excursions, scuba diving adventures and if you are a fun enough, deep-sea fishing.
+On your trip to Mauritius, do not forget to stop at any of the island’s richly rewarding beaches for dolphin-watching excursions, scuba diving adventures, and if you are game enough, deep-sea fishing.

-If you are afraid of deep waters, here is another way to make the most out of your visit to Mauritius: Nature and its appearance will give you the much you desire.
-The ample climate, relaxed mood, indigenous plants, and animals housed by the most significant national park and volcanic summits and so many other explorations will fulfill your expectations for a great trip to such a thrilling region..
+If you are afraid of deep waters, here is another way to make the most out of your visit to Mauritius: Nature and its environment will give you everything you desire.
+The ample climate, relaxed mood, indigenous plants, and animals housed by the most significant national park and volcanic summits and so many other explorations will fulfill your expectations for a great trip to such a thrilling region.

 Vallee de Mai Nature Reserve on Praslin Island has all it takes to be set apart as the World Heritage site by a UNESCO declaration.

-With incredible flora and fauna, thousands of travelers assemble at this place just to have a glimpse of what this famous site looks.
-You might have heard severally of the rare coco de mer palm, but you haven’t yet had an opportunity to taste its nuts.
-All it takes is your visit to Seychelles and get an opportunity to enjoy the world’s most massive ball.
+With incredible flora and fauna, thousands of travelers assemble at this place just to get a glimpse of what this famous site looks.
+You might have heard about the rare palm tree and it's doublee nut called 'coco de mer' (the Forbidden Fruit), but you haven’t yet had an opportunity to taste it.
+All it takes is a visit to the Seychelles for an opportunity to enjoy the world’s most massive coconut - it's something special!

 Other than being a heritage site, it is a home for the massive population of giant tortoises, attracting tourists and visitors from all walks of life.
-If you are a lover of indoor attractions, you will have all you desires accomplished by the National Museum of History and the Seychelles Natural History Museum.
+If you are a lover of indoor attractions, you will have all your wishes granted by the National Museum of History and the Seychelles Natural History Museum.

-Your plan to visit Madagascar is as perfect as your desire to tour Sainte-Marie white-sand beaches and Andasibe dense rainforests for to discover the gift of nature.
+Your plan to visit Madagascar is as perfect as your desire to tour Sainte-Marie white-sand beaches and Andasibe dense rain forests to discover the gift of nature.

 Madagascar is a mysterious place of incredible wildlife which under the guidance of Madagascar specialists, you will be able to learn what is implied by true nature.
 Traverse the high montane rainforests of the Andasibe National Park and Anjajavy private Nature Reserve and find out the beauty of both amphibians and plant life.

-Other places that should never miss on If your travel plan includes Isalo National Park, Antsirabe, Antananarivo, Nosy Be, Nosy Komba, Nosy Michie Archipelago and Ranomafana National Park.
+Other places that should not be missed from your itinerary include Isalo National Park, Antsirabe, Antananarivo, Nosy Be, Nosy Komba, Nosy Michie Archipelago, and Ranomafana National Park.

-The above described best places to visit in Africa have all it takes to call your trip a success.
-If you have ever visited any or some of them, you know what an enriching to Africa is.
-If you have never, plan to attend them and for sure, your dreams to have the best out of Africa will come true.
-There are other places in different countries worth visiting but the offer mentioned above the most outstanding experience to visitors from all parts of the world.
+The above are just some of the best places to visit in Africa and have all it takes for your trip to be called a success.
+If you have ever been to any or even some of them, you know how enriching they are to Africa.
+If you haven't been yet, be sure to make the effort, and your dreams to get the best out of Africa will come true.
+There are other places in different countries worth visiting, but those I have mentioned above are the most outstanding experiences for visitors from all parts of the world.